2023 Best Political Science & Government Schools in the Rocky Mountains Region

 On average, political science graduates from DU take out $20,500 in student loans while working on their degree.

-With a ranking of #10, University of Colorado Denver/Anschutz Medical Campus did quite well on this year’s best schools for political science and government students.
-Located in the large city of Denver, CU Anschutz is a public school with a fairly large student population.
+University of Colorado Denver/Anschutz Medical Campus came in at #10 in this year’s edition of the Best Political Science & Government Schools in the Rocky Mountains Region ranking.
+Located in the large city of Denver, CU Anschutz is a public school with a very large student population.

 Political Science majors at CU Anschutz take out an average of $25,000 in student loans while working on their egree.

-Explore the best political science and government schools for a specific state in the Rocky Mountains region.
+Explore the best political science and government colleges for a specific state in the Rocky Mountains region.

 Political Science & Government is one of 12 different types of programs to choose from.